duongvuhong/intel8080/README.md

 | H   | H and L (4 and 5) |
 | PSW | See below         |

-Register pair Program Status Word (PSW) refers to register A (7) and a special byte which reflectes the current status of
+Register Pair Program Status Word (PSW) refers to register A (7) and a special byte which reflectes the current status of
 the machine flags.

 ## Memory